tharina11/Financial-Data-Analysis/README.md

 # Financial-Data-Analysis
-Import stocks data from Yahoo Finances website using a Python API.
-Data related to dividends yield of each stock is imported with the date and loaded into a PostgreSQL table.
-This data will be used to analyze stock and find best investment opportunities.
+This project imports stock data from the Yahoo Finances website.
+This data will be analyzed to find investment opportunities.
 The code is written only for educational purposes.

+Data for each stock is imported using a Python API and loaded to PostgreSQL tables.
+Python and SQL scripts are used in the codebase.
+Commonly used Python libraries are listed below.

+- yfinances
+- pandas
+- numpy
+- datetime
+- psycopg2
+- sqlalchemy